 Complexity ideas and methods have important applications for how we think about programs and policies, how we collect and analyse data, and how we report findings and support their use.

 Complexity is sometimes dismissed as a ‘trendy’ term that is used to avoid accountability and planning.
-But there are two important ideas that it raises:
+But discussions of complexity often raise one or two important issues:

 - Multiple components (sometimes labelled ‘complicated’